-- (a) current prices in an active market for properties of a different nature, condition or location, adjusted to reflect those differences; - (b) recent prices of similar properties on less active markets, with adjustments to reflect any changes in economic conditions since the dates of the transactions that occurred at those prices; and - (c) discounted cash flow projections based on reliable estimates of future cash flows, supported by the terms of any existing lease and other contracts and (when possible) by external evidence such as current market rents for similar properties in the same location and condition, and using discount rates that reflect current market assessments of the uncertainty in the amount and timing of the cash flows.
+- current prices in an active market for properties of a different nature, condition or location, adjusted to reflect (a) those differences: - recent prices of similar properties on less active markets, with adjustments to reflect any changes in economic (b) conditions since the dates of the transactions that occurred at those prices; and - discounted cash flow projections based on reliable estimates of future cash flows, supported by the terms of any existing lease and other contracts and (when possible) by external evidence such as current market rents for similar properties in the same location and condition, and using discount rates that reflect current market assessments of the uncertainty in the amount and timing of the cash flows.

-The carrying amount of investment properties at 31 March 2021 was HK\$23,270,000 (2020: HK\$8,250,000).
-Further details, including the key assumptions used for fair value measurement and a sensitivity analysis, are given in note 13 to the financial statements.
+The carrying amount of investment properties at 31 March 2022 was HK\$22,380,000 (2021: HK\$23,270,000).
+Further details, including the key assumptions used for fair value measurement and a sensitivity analysis, are given in note 13 to the consolidated financial statements.

-3. SIGNIFICANT ACCOUNTING JUDGEMENTS AND ESTIMATES (CONTINUED)
+3 SIGNIFICANT ACCOUNTING JUDGEMENTS AND ESTIMATES (CONTINUED)